emedware/vue-golden-layout/README.md

 ### CSS

-The glComponent are the ones directly included in the `<div>` controlled and sized by golden-layout and answers to this class to fit in the layout child container, that can be overridden
+The elements with the `glComponent` CSS class are the ones directly included in the `<div>` controlled and sized by golden-layout and answers to this class to fit in the layout child container, that can be overridden

 ```css
 .glComponent {